nyamage/rxjs-study/contents.md

 # Appendix

-## Comparision with promise, function and iterator
+## Comparision with promise, function and iterator

 ||Single|Multiple|
 |:-:|:-:|:-:|